HarbourMasters/Shipwright/README.md

 ### Using the extraction tool

-* Choose the rom
+* Open a rom
-* If a second button to choose The Ships folder exists, choose a directory that differs from `OTRGui.exe`
+* If a second button exists, use it to choose the game directory.
+This directory should differ from `OTRGui.exe`
-* Place `oot.otr` beside `soh.exe`
+* When the process completes, place `oot.otr` beside `soh.exe` if it is not already.

 The archival process can take up to **5 minutes**.